OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos_vmware.rst

 .. _qs_centos_vmware:

 ==============================================
-Quickstart: OpenNebula on CentOS 6 and ESX 5.x
+Quickstart: OpenNebula on CentOS 6 and ESX 5.1
 ==============================================

 This guide aids in the process of quickly get a VMware-based OpenNebula cloud up and running on CentOS 6.
-After following this guide, users will have a working OpenNebula with graphical interface (Sunstone), at least one hypervisor (host) and a running virtual machines.
-This is useful at the time of setting up pilot clouds, to quickly test new features and as base deployment to build a large infrastructure.
+After following this guide, users will have a working OpenNebula with graphical interface (Sunstone), at least one hypervisor (host) and a running virtual machine.
+This is useful at the time of setting up pilot clouds, to quickly test new features and as base deployment to build a larger infrastructure.

 Throughout the installation there are two separate roles: Frontend and Virtualization Nodes.
 The Frontend server will execute the OpenNebula services, and the Nodes will be used to execute virtual machines.